 - Train: A vehicle for carrying things or people along a track

 - Tribe: A large group of related people

 - Truck: A large vehicle for carrying cargo

 To reinforce learning, reward your students for their knowledge.
 Let them show off a bit.
 Be verbal, and be sure to call on as many different students as you can when you see lots of hands go up to offer a definition.
-We've also provided here a fill-in-the-blank sentence quiz to help your second graders start to build their lists of words into phrases.
+We've also provided here a fill-in-the-blank sentence quiz to help your students start to build their lists of words into phrases.

-3rd Grade Words That Start With T
+Late Elementary Words That Start With T

 - Thick: Wide, dense, not thin

 - Thin: Narrow, not thick

 - Tide: The movement of the sea in and out